Fire Alarm Installations in Troy

 Fire Alarm Installation: Our Process

 Our fire alarm installations begin long before an installer arrives on site.
 Most properties have some kind of smoke and fire detection in place already, so we’re evaluating the new system against both the existing system and the structure and contents of your building or dwelling.
-Our CAD specialists work up a three-dimensional portrait of the property to ensure every inch is covered properly, and other team members (code specialists and NICET-certified fire engineers) have a part to play in ensuring everything is up to snuff.
+Our CAD specialists work up a three-dimensional portrait of the property to ensure every inch is covered properly.
+Additionally, other team members (code specialists and NICET-certified fire engineers) have a part to play in ensuring everything is up to snuff.
 Only when those steps are complete will our experienced installers move in to implement the system we’ve custom-designed for you.

 Average Cost of Smoke and Fire Detection Systems in Troy, MI